karlseguin/http.zig/readme.md

 In non-blocking mode, if `config.workers.count = 2` and `config.thread_pool.count = 4`, then you'll have 6 threads: 2 threads that read+parse requests and send replies, and 4 threads to execute application code.

-In blocking more, the same config will also use 6 threads, but there will only be: 1 thread that accepts connections, and 5 threads to read+parse requests, send replies and execute application code.
+In blocking mode, the same config will also use 6 threads, but there will only be: 1 thread that accepts connections, and 5 threads to read+parse requests, send replies and execute application code.

 The goal is for the same configuration to result in the same # of threads regardless of the mode, and to have more thread_pool threads in blocking mode since they do more work.